drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 pip install opentelemetry-instrumentation-openai-v2
 ```

-Then include the following code in your Python application.
+Then include the following code in your Python application:

 ```python
 from openai import OpenAI